Treatments and Surgical Options for Gallbladder Disease

 - Traditional Laparoscopic Surgery: With laparoscopic surgery, your surgeon operates through a few small incisions.
 Long-handled instruments are inserted through the incisions.
 One of the instruments is a laparoscope – a thin, lighted tube with a tiny camera at the end.
 The camera takes images inside your body and sends them to a video monitor to guide doctors as they operate.

-- da Vinci® (Cholecystectomy) Surgery: Using the da Vinci® Surgical System, your surgeon makes just a few small incisions – similar to traditional laparoscopy.
-Minimally invasive da Vinci Surgery uses the latest in surgical and robotics technologies and is beneficial for performing complex surgery.
-Your surgeon is 100% in control of the da Vinci System, which translates his or her hand movements into smaller, more precise movements of tiny instruments inside your body.
+- Robotic Surgery: Using the da Vinci® Surgical System, your surgeon makes a few small incisions – similar to traditional laparoscopy.
+The robotic surgical system translates your surgeon’s hand movements into smaller, more precise movements of tiny instruments inside your body.
+This tool is often beneficial for performing complex surgery.
+The robot has no autonomy and moves only as directed by your surgeon.

 While gallstones are often found during tests for other health conditions, some common tests for finding gallstones and gallbladder disease are: